virtual-kubelet/virtual-kubelet/test/e2e/README.md

 ## Running the Test Suite

+The E2E test suite can run against any Kubernetes cluster.
+By default, it accepts any kubectl context.
+Below are examples using different Kubernetes distributions.

+### Using Minikube

 Since our CI uses Minikube, we describe below how to run E2E on top of it.

 To create a Minikube cluster, run the following command after [installing Minikube](https://github.com/kubernetes/minikube#installation):